If you didn't know it, you'd never guess that this is Vegetarian French Onion Soup. One simple, umami-rich ingredient makes all the difference.

 Step 3: Remove cover and add salt and sugar to onions.
 Increase heat to medium-low; cook and stir until the onions have caramelized to a deep, golden brown.

 Step 4: Stir flour into caramelized onions; cook and stir 3 minutes.
-Stir in thyme, wine, vegetable broth, and red miso paste.
+Stir in thyme, wine, and mushroom broth.
 Bring to simmer and cook 30 to 40 minutes more.
 Remove from heat and stir in Cognac and kosher salt and pepper to taste.

 Step 5: Ladle soup into bowls (broiler-safe) and top with toasted bread cubes and cheese then place under broiler until cheese is melted and bubbly.
 Serve.